By Caitlin McCabe, Avantika Chilkoti and Frances Yoon

 “We’re seeing data that’s just off the charts,” said Philip Lawlor, managing director of global markets research at FTSE Russell.
 “Has the market fully discounted [all of this]?
 My suspicion is that we haven’t yet reached that point.”

-Since the U.S. equities market bottomed on March 23, stocks have continued to charge upward, puzzling many economists about what an eventual economic recovery might look like.
-All three major U.S. indexes are up week-to-date, and the Nasdaq Composite is down just 0.7% for the year.
+Since the U.S. stock market bottomed March 23, equities have largely charged upward, puzzling many economists about what an eventual economic recovery might look like.
+Both the S&P 500 and Nasdaq are up week-to-date, and the Nasdaq is down just 1.3% for the year.

 The Dow, in contrast, remains down 17% in 2020.

-Netflix, meanwhile, added 2.9%, continuing its rapid climb upward for the year.
+And Netflix, added 2.3%, continuing its rapid climb upward for the year.

-Still, even as eight of the the S&P 500’s 11 sectors slid for the day, there were breakouts within industries.
-Shares of General Motors jumped 4.6% after it became the only Detroit car company to post a profit for the first quarter.
+Meanwhile, Shares of General Motors jumped 3% after it became the only Detroit car company to post a profit for the first quarter.

-But there were also losses after disappointing earnings, too.
-Occidental Petroleum fell 11% after it reported a first-quarter loss.
-The Wall Street Journal reported Tuesday that the energy producer is exploring ways to reduce its roughly $40 billion debt load following a historic plunge in oil prices and a recently completed acquisition of Anadarko Petroleum.
+Still, losses were broad, with nine of the S&P 500’s 11 sectors reporting declines.
+Among individual companies that reported earnings, Occidental Petroleum fell 13% after reporting a first-quarter loss.
+The Wall Street Journal also reported that the energy producer is exploring ways to reduce its roughly $40 billion debt load following a historic plunge in oil prices and a recently completed acquisition of Anadarko Petroleum.

-And Prudential Financial fell 7% after reporting ultralow interest rates pressured its profit on some insurance products.
+CVS Health lost 1.3%, despite easily topping earnings expectations.
+Prudential Financial also fell, dropping 7.9%, after reporting ultralow interest rates pressured its profit on some insurance products.

-Such wide disparities across corporate earnings this spring — coupled with dozens of companies withdrawing their guidance — has made it difficult for investors to determine what the economy might look like for the rest of the year.
+Such wide disparities across corporate earnings this spring — coupled with dozens of companies withdrawing their guidance — have made it difficult for investors to gauge the health of the economy.

 “It is hard to say just how fast the economy will bounce back,” said Patrick Spencer, managing director at U.S. investment firm Baird.
 “There are so many unknowns over the length of Covid and how consumers will behave once the economy begins to reopen.”